 A. IF YOU STAY AWAY FROM ASKING THESE QUESTIONS, YOU WILL ALSO STAY AWAY FROM LIABILITY.

-1. How old are your or what class were you in at Needham High School?
+1. How old are you or what class were you in at Needham High School?
 The first question is simply not legal so do not ask it ever.
-The second question relating to high school class is nothing more than a transparent end run around the first question and is also equally illegal.
-The best policy to adopt in this case is not to ask the question at all so as not to violate The Age Discrimination in Employment Act (ADEA) which expressly prohibits interview questions that indicate age discrimination.
+The second question relating to high school class is nothing more than a transparent end-run around the first question and is also equally illegal.
+The best policy to adopt in this case is not to ask the question at all so as not to violate the Age Discrimination in Employment Act (ADEA) which expressly prohibits interview questions that indicate age discrimination.

-2. Would you have any issue with taking orders from younger employees?
+2. Would you have any issues with taking orders from younger employees?
 Another really dumb question but a trap that employers fall into over and over.
 The same problem arises here as in the previous section.
-With this question, you are going in a direction of asking for information relating to age which could also indicate age discrimination so stay away from this question altogether.
+With this question, you are going in the direction of asking for information relating to age which could also indicate age discrimination so stay away from this question altogether.

 3. Have you ever been convicted?
 Not a good question although the purpose of it is understandable.
 Depending on the position where honesty and integrity are central to that type of employment can an employer ask questions as it relates to convictions of fraud.

 4. If someone has an accent do not ask where they are from.
 This could give rise to national origin discrimination which is also prohibited under federal law.
 And, never ask if English is a prospective employee's first language.

 5. What are you currently making?
 Although this may be a permissible question in some jurisdictions it is not permissible in the Commonwealth of Massachusetts.
 The way to get around this is to ask for an employee's particular salary expectations.

 6. Don't ask prospective female employees if they plan on having children or how many children they have?
 This question goes smack dab into gender and pregnancy discrimination and discriminatory hiring practices.